mifrandir/edinburgh/AB/lecture-notes/astrobiology.md

 #### Dipole-dipole Forces

-- each molecule has a charge differences accros it's length
+- each molecule has a charge differences across its length

   $\Rightarrow$ small permanent dipole
   $\Rightarrow$ two dipoles attract each other